ashleysally00/register-login-app/README.md

 # Register and Login App :sunglasses:

-A simple user registration and login application built with React (frontend) and Node.js/Express (backend).
+This is a simple user registration and login application built with React (frontend) and Node.js/Express (backend).

 ## Features